Myndex/TuttleAndButtle/README.md

 - Why spend energy to discuss?
 Because xi has indicated apparent ties to the obstructionist group.
     - If in fact xi is following their lead, then everything he states on the subject is motivated not by science but as part of a more significant effort toward preventing the improvement of accessibility.
-        - This would explain the apparent cognitive dissonance with the faux analysis and corruptions of math and methods, which appears intended to confuse and not illustrate.
+        - This would explain the apparent cognitive dissonance with the faux analysis and corruptions of math and methods, which appears intended to confuse and not to illuminate.

 -----

 ## SIDEBAR: Organizational Politics
 We have been made aware of a small group of individuals obstructing the work toward actual accessibility as it pertains to visual readability.
 Their underlying motivations may seem unclear, though recent insights have implied motivations that are far from altruistic.
-The visible-yet-vacuous toxic personalities opposing the subject matter are posturing to feed off a narcissistic supply, at the expense of the community.
+The visible-yet-vacuous toxic personalities opposing the subject matter, are posturing to feed off a narcissistic supply at the expense of the community.
 And the cognitive dissonance they have caused through their manipulation, has created a divisive bitterness in the a11y community.

 Some of this has impacted the internal politics of the W3C's AGWG, inflaming an untenable and ongoing problem.
 Our proactive response, to maintain momentum and continue the work and development, has been founding the non-profit Inclusive Reading Technologies, Inc. The [APC-Readability Criterion](https://readtech.org/ARC/) is a public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.
 APC-RC guidelines are derived from the decades of peer-reviewed readability research, as detailed in the several bibliographies contained within.